 We have repeated this process for many keywords on the Long Tail Pro blog (and other sites we own).
 Also, by finding one low competition keyword, we’ve taken inspiration for that keyword and also produced an article on Squarespace SEO as well as the best alternatives to WordPress.

 The real “kicker” though, is that the traffic to this Weebly SEO page is generating sales.
 We can track that we are indeed selling a few copies of Long Tail Pro to people that have Googled “Weebly SEO”, read our article, and then go on to buy the software.

 Bottom line is that the Keyword Competitiveness score is something that we actively use in our business and it works.
 If you don’t believe us, here’s another example – the keyword ‘profitable website ideas‘ has KC 21 (although it’s only a 40 search volume KW).
 We posted an article targeting that keyword and are ranking #5.

 This strategy should work with all kinds of sites – including amazon affiliate sites (which tend to be popular as a starting point for a lot of people).

 Again, many of you may not notice any changes with the new adjusted KC score in version 3.0.
 However, overall, you can now be more confident than ever that the Keyword Competitiveness score is the most accurate keyword difficulty score around.

-KC remains one of the main reasons why we think Long Tail Pro is a better tool than some other keyword tools like Ubersuggest and other alternatives.
+KC remains one of the main reasons why we think one of the best keyword competition analysis tools is Long Tail Pro rather than other keyword tools like Ubersuggest and other alternatives.

 In addition, as Google changes ranking factors in the future (which is of course going to happen), we will also adjust as needed the official KC calculation.
 You can rest assured that the numbers you see in Long Tail Platinum are based on current data and not yesterday’s best practices.
 All in all, we’re committed to making sure that Long Tail Pro is the best long tail keyword research software in the market.